caio-messias/lunatik/README.md

 $ dpkg -i linux-image-xx.deb
 ```

 Now Lunatik can be used as a normal module.
-Use
+To install it, use
 ```bash
 $ sudo modprobe -v lunatik
 ```
-to install it and
+and to remove it:
 ```bash
 $ sudo modprobe -r lunatik
 ```
-to remove it

 To see if it's currently running, type:
 ```bash